Effisense/sensor-dashboard/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Feature request
+name: ✨ Feature request
 about: Suggest an idea for this project
 title: ""
-labels: type:feature
+labels: type:feat
 assignees: ""
 ---